Find the Best Grease Trap Cleaning Companies for Your Business

 - Routine Service Costs: For a standard restaurant-sized grease trap, you can expect to pay between $175 and $300 per service visit8 9.
 Larger interceptors will be on the higher end of that scale, sometimes costing $225 to $315 or more per pump-out8.

 - Emergency Service Costs: If a trap overflows, causes a backup, or is found in violation during an inspection, you will need emergency service.
-This can cost two to three times the price of a routine cleaning due to after-hours rates, expedited fees, and the complexity of the cleanup8.
+This can cost two to three times the price of a routine cleaning due to after-hours rates, expedited fees, and the complexity of the cleanup.

-- Regulatory Fines: Beyond service costs, the LA County Public Works department or City of Montebello can levy significant fines for non-compliance, clogged sewer lines, or failure to maintain proper records6.
+- Regulatory Fines: Beyond service costs, the LA County Public Works department or City of Montebello can levy significant fines for non-compliance, clogged sewer lines, or failure to maintain proper records.
 These fines, coupled with mandatory emergency clean-up orders, make preventative maintenance the only financially sensible choice.

-Find the perfect grease trap cleaning for your needs
+Find the perfect grease trap cleaning companies for your needs

 Get personalized recommendations and expert advice